-All wildland fires will be reviewed.
+All wildland fires and fire related incidents must be reviewed at some level.
+Fire management activities will be reported as part of the parks wilderness character monitoring.
 The level and extent of each review will be commensurate with the scope and complexity of the incident.
 Lowest level reviews start at After Action Reviews (AAR) and increase in complexity to Incident Management Team (IMT) Closeout and Review, Park Level Review, Regional Level Review, National Review, Entrapment and Fire Shelter Deployment Review, and various Program Level Reviews.
+The National Park Service has developed an NPS

-Detail on these reviews can be found in RM-18, Chapter17.
+Wildland Fire Program Review Guide that describes the review framework.
+Additional detail on reviews can be found in RM-18, Chapter 17.
 Reviews are conducted for one or more of the following purposes: